 In my previous post I talked about the Occupy the APA (American Psychiatric Association) 2013 protest that took place yesterday (Sunday 19th May) in San Francisco,California.

-I watched the Live Streaming of the Occupy the APA protest and certain moments and snapshots from it stayed with me:
+The Occupy the APA 2013 can be seen in the video in this post.
+I watched the Live Streaming of the Occupy the APA protest and certain moments and snapshots from it stayed with me…

 The Occupy the APA protest concluded with a period of silence that was kept for those who have died and suffered and are still suffering in the hands of psychiatry.